 Safe handling and prep for storage

-The dos and don'ts of how to store knives so they stay sharp and you stay safe.
+The dos and don'ts of knife storage so they stay sharp and you stay safe.

 Modern Innovations Stainless Steel Knife Bar | Amazon

 2. Do not leave knives overnight in a wet sink.
-Sinks are wet, slippery, and where rust can easily form easily which, yep, will damage the blade.
-One trick is what I do: wash your knives first when doing the dishes which isn’t just better for the blades, it keeps you from accidentally hurting yourself if you reach into a murky sink of water.
+Sinks are wet, slippery, and allow rust to form easily.
+Which, yep, will damage the blade.
+One trick: wash your knives immediately after using, or at least hand-wash them first when doing a large load of dishes.
+It isn’t just better for the blades, it keeps you from accidentally hurting yourself when you reach into a murky sink full of water.

-3. Never scrape food on the cutting board with the sharp edge of your knife, which is another way to damage the blade.
+3. Never scrape food on a cutting board using the sharp edge of your knife, which is another way to damage the blade.
 (Broken record, I know.)
 If you pick into any professional kitchen, you’ll see cooks flipping their blade so they can slide chopped veggies or meats with the spine, or dull side of the knife.

 5. Do not let your knives roam free in a drawer.
-If you want to store knives in a drawer, be sure to use a specific in-drawer knife tray.
+If you want to store knives in a drawer, be sure to use a specific In-drawer knife organizer.
 We’ve even got recommendations below!

-Related: Our guide to getting kids in the kitchen: A helpful guide for teaching cooking skills by age
+Related: Getting kids in the kitchen: A helpful guide for teaching cooking skills by age

-There are a few good arguments for using a magnetic knife strip to store knives: It saves counter and drawer space, it keeps knives within arm’s reach (if situated properly), and frankly, it looks pretty cool too.
+There are a few good arguments for using a magnetic knife strip to store knives: It saves counter and drawer space, it keeps knives within arm’s reach (if situated properly), it hinders the bacteria buildup of wooden knife block slats, and frankly, it looks cool too.

 The key is to properly use your magnetic knife strip: When you return a knife to the strip, make sure that the sharp edge doesn’t bang into the wood or metal, which can dull the blade over time.
 Also make sure that you do a little research to ensure the strip is strong enough and anchored in well enough to hold all of your knives.